Multi-Datacenter Architectures on Confluent Platform

 • Data center failure disaster recovery - When a data center experiences a region-wide failure, a multi-region architecture allows failover to a different region to decrease RTO and RPO.

-• Global operations with minimized latency - End users in one locality, for example in North America, will connect to a North American region, whereas end users in another locality, for example in Europe, will connect to a European region.
-This ensures each end user will experience the lowest possible latency.
+• Global operations with minimized latency - End users in one locality, for example in North America, connect to a North American region, whereas end users in another locality, for example in Europe, connect to a European region.
+This ensures each end user experiences the lowest possible latency.

-• Data sovereignty - End-user data within certain sovereignties must never leave the sovereignty or must be aggregated or anonymized when leaving the sovereignty.
+• Data sovereignty - End-user data within certain jurisdictions must never leave the jurisdiction or must be aggregated or anonymized when leaving the jurisdiction.

 • Data governance - Similar to data sovereignty, some applications require that certain data never leave a certain region or network but perhaps not because of a sovereignty’s laws.